Bernado6/Data-Science-Personal-Website/README.md

         * Click on the "Upload" button and select the files you want to upload.
         * Keep the default settings and click on the "Upload" button.

-    * Option 2, Upload using CLI
+    * Option 2, upload using CLI
         * Given that you have allowed programmatic access, you can use the command below;
             * First confirm that you can access your aws account by checking the buckets you have using the command;
             ```{bash}